plotly/academy/_react/part-2.md

 });
 ```

+Now  that we have the current temperature, we need to render the 5 day forecast!
+Thankfully, we have Plotly which makes it very easy for us to create amazing graphs.
+TK link to part 3

+# Summary of this chapter

+We learned how to structure our application, with a common `components/` folder.
+We then created a controlled text input and used that to fetch our first data using `xhr`!

 We're not taking of rendering an error message if the API sends back an error – that part is left as an exercise to the reader.
 Show us your solution by sending us your code to EMAIL@PLOT.LY (TK real email) and we might do something.
 TK reward for sending in challenges